sam-lewis/CachingTransformerFactory/README.md

 ## Cache Settings

-By default, the cache is created with not perform any kind of eviction and grow unbounded.
+By default, the cache does not perform any kind of eviction and will grow unbounded.
 The cache settings can be set with an additional optional system property:

     -Dcom.github.cachingtransformerfactory.CachingTransformerFactory.cache=initialCapacity=50,maximumSize=100